CALIFORNIA BIGHORN SHEEP

-Be very cautious around sheep: rams can be aggressive in the November rutting season, and ewes are very protective during lambing season
+Be cautious around sheep: rams can be aggressive in fall rutting season, and ewes are protective during lambing.

 Keep pets under control to prevent harassment or killing of wild sheep and other wildlife.

-Drive slowly when sheep and other wildlife are near roadways.
+Drive slowly when sheep and wildlife are near roads.